mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 title: Extract entities from document with Solr Text Tagger
 tags:
 - solr
-- entity extraction
+- entity recognition
-- concept extraction
 - solr text tagger
 - fst
 - finite state transducer
 - indexing
 - update request processor
 - java
-- curl
 ---
-Algorithms for extracting entities from text are ones of the most crucial aspects of text analysis.
+Algorithms for recognizing entities from text are ones of the most crucial aspects of text analysis.
 They lead to better understanding of the content, enable additional operations like filtering or grouping and - most importantly - allow to process data automatically.
 In the [previous post](http://itblues.pl/2017/02/19/how-to-add-data-to-solr-during-indexing/) I announced combination of text indexing & such extraction and in order to keep my promise I created a [fork](https://github.com/mikolajkania/SolrTextTagger) of [Solr Text Tagger](https://github.com/OpenSextant/SolrTextTagger).

 <!--excerpt-->

 <h2>The goal</h2>
-To demonstrate entity extraction I will track down cities names in the indexed documents and then add their idies into documents.
+To demonstrate entity recognition I will track down cities names in the indexed documents and then add their idies into documents.
 Then operations like faceting or filtering could go in a standard Solr way.

 I will also show that cities might be found in a query, with their offsets.
 This can be used to change initial text to enable proximity search or query another set of fields.